giocolella/Penetration-Testing-Report-of-Custom-Netowk-using-CyberBattleSim/README.md

 ---

 ## 🎯 Motivation / Why This Project?
-- 🧠 **Study Reinforcement Learning-based attackers** in different network environments.
+- 🧠 **Study Reinforcement Learning-based attackers and defenders** in different network environments.
 - 🛡 **Evaluate security countermeasures** without risking production systems.
 - ⚖ **Compare multiple platforms** for cyber range simulation in terms of realism, usability, and capabilities.
 - 🌐 **Bridge simulation and real-world testing** to validate results.